tiy-dallas-fee-crash-courses/building-hangman-2016-may-31/README.md

 # Building Hangman in JavaScript

 Welcome!
 In this crash course we're going to build a simple version of the game Hangman.
-This will be much easier to understand by those who have at least learned a little JavaScript but beginners should be able to pick up at least some of it.
+This will be more easily understand by those who have at least learned a little JavaScript but beginners should be able to pick up at least some of it.

 There is a working copy of the page in the `complete` folder in this repository.